Ever since I went vegan, I’ve been eating a ton of beans.

 Neither have much fat, and have a moderate level of calories.
 It’s really hard to overeat them.

 Both are great sources of dietary fiber, and are some of the best plant-based sources of protein, along with other legumes.
-Although, if you really want to maximize protein, consider soybeans instead (soybeans have a ton of protein).
+Although, if you really want to maximize protein, consider soybeans instead (soybeans have a ton of protein, see bean nutrition comparison for details).

 Each profile is pretty similar, but pinto beans have slightly more calories, carbohydrates, fiber, and protein than black beans.